-An easy and unique cement door stopper, wrapped with a decorative leather inlay.
+An easy and unique DIY cement door stopper, wrapped with a decorative leather inlay.

 A year later, I realized that black matting board was approximately the same thickness and finally, a success without much trouble!